Change

 The IHI Group established the Risk Management Conference chaired by the CEO.
 The Conference assesses key general risk management matters, and considers policies, annual plans, corrective measures, and other important matters.

-The Group formulated “IHI Group Key Risk Management Policies” as for the risks to be treated on a priority basis, and all parent units and Group companies in Japan and abroad independently pursue risk management in keeping with those policies.
+The Group has formulated the “IHI Group Key Risk Management Policies” for the risks to be treated on a priority basis, and all parent units and Group companies in Japan and abroad independently pursue risk management in keeping with those policies.

 Regarding commonly existing risks in the Group, the Group Risk Management Units, which mainly comprise the Group’s corporate divisions, provide information and education by leveraging their specialties and support risk management activity at each division.
-And, the Internal Audit Division audits maintenance status and operation status of the Group’s risk management system and take effort to ensure their propriety.
+Additionally, the Internal Audit Division audits the maintenance and operation status of the Group’s risk management system and makes efforts to ensure their propriety.

 In order to manage risks thoroughly, after clarifying roles and responsibilities of Internal Audit Division, corporate divisions, Business Areas, and business divisions including affiliated companies in risk management, the Group sets a risk management system.
-Business divisions including affiliated companies identify risks and respond to them directly.
-Business Areas monitor and instruct in the risk management activities of the business divisions and detect new risk signs.
-The corporate divisions evaluate and advise on the risk management activities of the business divisions and Business Areas, issue alerts toward unrecognized risks, detect new risk signs, and roll out measures against occurred risk items.
+Business divisions, including affiliated companies, identify risks and respond to them directly.
+Business Areas monitor and provide guidance on the risk management activities of the business divisions and detect new risk signs.
+The corporate divisions evaluate and advise on the risk management activities of the business divisions and Business Areas, issue alerts for unrecognized risks, detect new risk signs, and implement measures against occurred risk items.
 The Internal Audit Division ensures these risk management functions.

-In terms of major themes on “IHI Group Key Risk Management Policies” for FY 2023, the IHI Group will focus on the following matters
+In terms of major themes on “IHI Group Key Risk Management Policies” for FY2024, the IHI Group will focus on the following matters.

-1. Response to risks that hinder to secure robust business operation foundation
+1. i.
+Response to risks that hinder the securing of a robust business operation foundation

 • Compliance